Lakshika Kaushik

 Your child is right there, but not really there.
 They give short answers.
 They go back to their room.
 They scroll through their phone instead of talking.
 And when you try to reach them, it feels like reaching through a wall.

 At Lyfsmile, Gurgaon, we have seen this in hundreds of families.
-Parents who love their children deeply, children who are quietly struggling — and a gap between them that nobody meant to create.
-Ms. Mamtha S, RCI Licensed Clinical Psychologist, works with exactly these children and families — helping them find their way back to each other, one session at a time.
+Parents who love their children deeply, children who are quietly struggling and a gap between them that nobody meant to create

 When Being Together Is Not the Same as Feeling Connected

-When that feeling starts to fade, child feeling isolated at home begins — even in the middle of a full house.
-Your child may still be present in the room, but emotionally they are somewhere far away.
+When that feeling starts to fade, the child feeling isolated at home begins even in the middle of a full house.
+Your child may still be present in the room, but emotionally, they are somewhere far away.

-Many parents describe it like this — my child seems lonely even around us.
+Many parents describe it like this my child seems lonely even around us.
 And that description is more accurate than it sounds.
+Many parents looking for child counseling in Gurgaon, child psychologist in Gurgaon, or support for emotionally distant children notice these changes long before they understand what is causing them.

 Why Does This Happen to Your Child?